bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ## Phase condition

-To ensure uniqueness of the solution to the functional, we add the following phase condition
+To ensure uniqueness of the solution to the functional, we use the following phase condition

 $$\frac{1}{T} \int_{0}^{T}\left\langle x(s), \dot x_0(s)\right\rangle d s =0$$